Diabetes and metabolic disordersDiseases and conditionsFEATUREDHealthy life styleNutrition

 • The worldwide prevalence of obesity nearly tripled between 1975 and 2016.

 In 2019, an estimated 38.2 million children under the age of 5 years were overweight or obese.
-Once considered a high-income country problem, overweight and obesity are now on the rise in low- and middle-income countries, particularly in urban settings.
+Overweight and obesity were once considered a high-income country problem.
+They are now rising in low- and middle-income countries, particularly in urban settings.
 In Africa, the number of overweight children under 5 has increased by nearly 24% percent since 2000.
 Almost half of the children under 5 who were overweight or obese in 2019 lived in Asia.

 Over 340 million children and adolescents aged 5-19 were overweight or obese in 2016.

-The prevalence of overweight and obesity among children and adolescents aged 5-19 has risen dramatically from just 4% in 1975 to just over 18% in 2016.
-The rise has occurred similarly among both boys and girls: in 2016 18% of girls and 19% of boys were overweight.
+The prevalence of overweight and obesity among children and adolescents aged 5-19 has risen dramatically.
+In 1975, it was just 4%.
+By 2016, it had risen to just over 18%.
+The rise has occurred similarly among both boys and girls.
+In 2016, 18% of girls were overweight.
+Additionally, 19% of boys were overweight.

-While just under 1% of children and adolescents aged 5-19 were obese in 1975, more 124 million children and adolescents (6% of girls and 8% of boys) were obese in 2016.
+In 1975, just under 1% of children and adolescents aged 5-19 were obese.
+By 2016, the number had risen to more than 124 million children and adolescents.
+This included 6% of girls and 8% of boys.

 Overweight and obesity are linked to more deaths worldwide than underweight.
-Globally there are more people who are obese than underweight – this occurs in every region except parts of sub-Saharan Africa and Asia.
+Globally, more people are obese than underweight.
+This is true in every region except parts of sub-Saharan Africa and Asia.

-Obesity is mainly due to bad eating habits, but there many factors can lead to obesity including:
+Obesity is mainly due to bad eating habits, but there many factors can lead to obesity.
+Read about Risk Factor for Obesity Beyond Diet and Exrecise.

 • Food intake and eating disorders